Top Six Things to Avoid When Planning Your Company off-site

 Before you even begin choosing the destination or start diving into planning activities, start with the intention.
 This will be your north star for designing the entire experience.
 It provides a roadmap and reminds your team WHY they’re gathering in the first place.
 Is the purpose of this trip to recharge?
 Or perhaps it’s to try new things and get out of one’s comfort zone?
 These two intentions aren’t necessarily exclusive, but the mindset may lend itself to different activities.

 If your team is fully remote and they’re gathering to meet in person, opt for activities that strengthen personal bonds.
-Or maybe you’re organizing a retreat for a group of company veterans to celebrate their years of hard work.
+Or maybe you’re organizing an off-site for a group of company veterans to celebrate their years of hard work.
 In the words of Simon Sinek, start with why.
 It will serve as the foundation for the entire retreat and help solidify the purpose of the gathering.